dalisoft/dev-env/README.md

 - Client-side only (no SSR)
 - Netlify + Netlify CMS support
 - Fetch is preferred
+- NPM is preferred (because of speed & module caching)
 - Good browser support
 - Good structured (subjective)